NativeScript/docs-v7/docs/core-concepts/events.md

 ## Event Data Types

 The base type of the event's arguments is of type [EventData](https://docs.nativescript.org/api-reference/interfaces/_data_observable_.eventdata).
-The `EventData` provides to common properties:
+The `EventData` provides two common properties:
 - `object` - The Observable instance that has raised the event.
 - `eventName` - The name of the raised event.
 ```JavaScript